 The world of mobile technology moves at lightning pace.
 If you’re a software development manager, trying to stay on top of the latest trends it is almost a full-time job in itself.
-Staying in tune with the latest trends is tricky – that’s why we’re exploring the world of augmented reality and what it means for your business.
+Staying in tune with the latest trends is tricky – that’s why we, at Waracle Mobile App Development, UK are exploring the world of augmented reality and what it means for your business.

 Augmented reality apps come in two distinct forms, location-based and marker-based.
 Location based augmented reality apps utilise the distinct capabilities of mobile devices to monitor the position of each device.
 This enables augmented reality apps to provide contextual data based upon the specific location of an individual device.
 In terms of real-world application, this technology enables marketers to provide location sensitive functionality such as help with directions in a particular city, locating a vehicle in a busy car park or understanding constellation patterns in the night sky.